What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Plugins: Try and minimize the use of plugins for features like gravatar, profile tools, website stats, and font tools as more plugins cause performance degradation.

 Developing high-performance websites and achieving faster loading times can be advantageous for search engine rankings.
 It facilitates higher visibility and better traffic for your website.
-Though high traffic leads to the need for scaling which also may serve to be a primary challenge.
+Though high traffic leads to the need for scaling which also may serve to be a key challenge.

 6. Scaling websites